Mid City drive-thru testing center reopens to select patients, Thursday

 BATON ROUGE - Louisiana Department of Health reports that as of Thursday morning, East Baton Rouge Parish has a total of three confirmed cases of novel coronavirus or COVID-19.

-To treat those who become infected and curtail the further spread of the virus, the Mid City testing site will resume operations Thursday, but only for patients who had orders fazed prior to 6 p.m., on Wednesday, March 18.
+To treat those who become infected and curtail the further spread of the virus, the Mid City testing site will resume operations Thursday, but only for patients who had orders faxed prior to 6 p.m., on Wednesday, March 18.

 Please keep in mind that the orders must be faxed into the site by the patient’s physician.
 Anyone with written orders will not be admitted.